ShareFacebook Twitter AddThis

 How to make struffoli recipe, Italian Christmas dessert

 To prepare struffoli recipe, a traditional Italian Christmas dessert, mound the flour on the countertop, make a well in the middle and add the egg, butter, sugar, grated rind of half a lemon, a glass of rum and a little salt.

 Blend and knead until smooth and well-formed, shape into a ball and set aside for half an hour.

 Knead again briefly before dividing into balls the size of oranges, then roll them out to make strips as thick as your finger.

 Cut them into pieces like gnocchi and place them on a cloth sprinkled with flour.

 Place in a sieve just before frying to remove excess flour.

-Fry a few at a time in plenty of boiling oil or lard; they are done when they swell up and turn golden, but not too dark.
+Fry a few at a time in plenty of boiling oil; they are done when they swell up and turn golden, but not too dark.
 Drain on paper towels.